fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Backup/v1.0.12/Get-AzureRmBackupVault.md

 ```

 ### -ResourceGroupName
-Specifies the name of an azure_2 resource group in which this cmdlet gets a Backup vault.
+Specifies the name of an Azure resource group in which this cmdlet gets a Backup vault.

 ```yaml
 Type: String